 We also stayed one night at the Omni Grove Park Inn overlooking the city on this visit to Asheville.
 While the Hilton Garden Inn Downtown, is in a great position to get out and enjoy the town, the Grove Park Inn is exactly the opposite; you’ll want to park your car, sit back, relax and enjoy the resort’s amenities.
 There are pools, hiking trails, golf, outdoor adventure concessionaires, stores, and restaurants on property.
 I loved our spacious room with inviting brown leather chairs positioned right by the window, perfect for reading a book and enjoying a view of the mountains all around.
 The Omni Grove Park Inn is truly a retreat from the city, but you won’t miss out on Asheville’s legendary food scene; my meal at Edison’s on property was one of the most flavorful of my entire visit to Asheville, and the sunset view of the Blue Ridge Mountains was unparalleled.

-Explore the Blue Ridge Parkway
+Explore North Carolina’s Blue Ridge Parkway Near Asheville

 The Blue Ridge Parkway skirts around the perimeter of Asheville from the north, to the east, to the south.
 Downtown Asheville itself is only about five miles from this scenic drive, and many of Asheville’s top tourist destinations like the Folk Art Center, North Carolina Arboretum, and Blue Ridge Parkway Visitor Center are only accessible via the Parkway.
 In addition to the hiking trails along the Parkway, there are plenty of opportunities for hiking in the Pisgah National Forest.

 South Towards Great Smoky Mountains National Park